should you do yoga before or after a workout

 Do you enjoy meditative or mantra?

 If you’re looking to add a little more mindfulness to your running routine, consider adding some yoga before or after running.
-Yoga is a great way to stretch and loosen up your muscles before you run, and it can also help you cool down and recover after a run.

 If you’re new to yoga, try a beginner class or look for online tutorials that focus on running-friendly poses.
 And if mantra meditation appeals to you, kundalini yoga is much heavier on verbal or chanting, mantras, and singing than other types of yoga.